linux-shield/shield-root/README.md

 Troubleshooting
 ---------------
 This method is completely unofficial and you are on your own.
-No support whatsoever from anyone.
+Do not expect any support whatsoever from anyone.
 Don't do this if you don't understand and accept the potential consequences.

+If the SuperSU application icon is not visible in the launcher, just install it from the Play Store.
+Look for "eu.chainfire.supersu" to make sure you are picking the right package.

 Rebuilding
 ----------